stud131/docs-monaca/content/products_guide/migration/phonegap_migration/fundamentals.en.md

     └── index.html
 {{</highlight>}}

 The main differences are `res` folder location and `package.json` file.
-In Monaca project, `res` folder is stored in the root folder.
+In Monaca project, the default `res` folder is stored in the root folder.
+But your project's config.xml attributes `src` is set correctly, the default `res` folder is not used.
 Moreover, `package.json` file is required and used for managing Cordova plugins.

 Because of these differences, when importing a PhoneGap project into Monaca, some files and folders will be changed but don't worry.
 We will help you adjusting these changes as easy as possible.